Professor Francis Crick

 19 Sep 1957

-Francis Crick presented what is now known as the 'central dogma' in molecular biology which argues that the main function of genetic material is to control the synthesis of proteins
+Francis Crick presented the theory that the main function of genetic material is to control the synthesis of proteins

 18 Oct 1962